 - Manage tasks in Queues

 In order to have all these features in your RPA operation, you have to use an Automation Orchestrator.
 BotCity Maestro is the first RPA Orchestrator created for RPAs developed as ordinary software.
 Therefore, it’s easy to use via SDK or API directly in your RPA code.

 BotCity Maestro Orchestrator

-The Task Queue shows tasks in execution, ready to be executed and finished.
+The Task Queue shows tasks in execution, ready to be executed, and finished.
 Each card represents a single task.
-The color in the bottom bar indicates the state of the task.
+The color in the bottom bar indicates the status of the task.

 Using the New Task feature, you can create a new task for a specific activity directly from the portal:

 You might also create tasks through API or CLI.
 Just a single HTTP Post, or CLI command, and a new task is added to the Queue.
 Runtime environments get the tasks from the Orchestrator and execute them automatically.

 Clicking on the task card you can see the task details including its properties, execution errors, alerts, or files uploaded during the execution, as shown below: